gustafe/aoc2024/README.md

 ### Day 19: Linen Layout

-Part 1 was simple enough, I just used BFS as usual this year.
+Part 1 was simple enough, I just used DFS as usual this year.
 For part 2 I copped out and found a nice solution for the recursion logic in the subreddit.
 Credit in source.

 Score: 1